Category // Convertibles

 Frequently asked questions

-Should I rent a convertible for Tail of the Dragon?
+Should I rent the Miata for Tail of the Dragon?

 What if it rains?

 The top goes up.
-Modern soft tops are excellent — fully sealed, quiet enough, and the car becomes a coupe in about 20 seconds.
-We don't refund weather, but a rainy day in a convertible isn't a ruined day.
+The Miata's soft top is well-sealed and surprisingly quiet.
+It stays dry in normal rain and the heater works fine.
+We don't refund weather, but a rainy day in a Miata isn't a ruined day.

 Can I leave the car parked top-down?